 USPS Shipping Equity Act

-In the 117th Congress, Representatives Jackie Speier (D-Calif.) and Dan Newhouse (R-Wash.), and Senator Jeff Merkley (D-Ore.) introduced the United States Postal Service (USPS) Shipping Equity Act, bipartisan legislation that would give USPS the same ability as private carriers to ship alcohol in states where it is legal to do so.
+In the 117th Congress, Representatives Jackie Speier (D-Calif.) and Dan Newhouse (R-Wash.), and Senator Jeff Merkley (D-Ore.) introduced the United States Postal Service (USPS) Shipping Equity Act, bipartisan legislation that would give the USPS the same ability as private carriers to ship alcohol in states where it is legal to do so.
 The legislation garnered bipartisan support, but unfortunately could not find a legislative vehicle.
-The Brewers Association will be working with the legislative champions and supporters of the bill to reintroduce in the 118th congress.
+The Brewers Association (BA) will be working with the legislative champions and supporters of the bill to reintroduce in the 118th congress.

 Federal Affairs Updates